 A. No. Live Cohorts can be completed without disclosing sensitive personal financial information.
 We strongly discourage participants from sharing, posting, requesting, or pressuring others to reveal sensitive personal financial information.

-Q. I’m not within 5 to 10 years of retirement.
+Q. I’m not retired.
 Can I still register and attend?

 A. Yes, though you may find the experience less attuned to your situation and needs.
-We intend to do future Live Cohorts focused on different groups of investors, such as retirees or mid-career working professionals.
+We intend to do future Live Cohorts focused on different groups of investors as well.

 Q. The price is too steep for me.
 Do you have scholarships?